-- Explore the use of action research as part of a school improvement strategy. - Analyze and explore current topics in education research. - Integrate theoretical and experiential knowledge into instruction. - Frame questions appropriate for classroom and school inquiry. - Gain skills in selected qualitative and quantitative research methods. - Prepare to develop, pursue, document, and report on an action research inquiry - Prepare to present their findings to a broader audience
+- Explore the use of action research as part of a school improvement strategy. - Analyze and explore current topics in education research. - Integrate theoretical and experiential knowledge into instruction. - Frame questions appropriate for classroom and school inquiry. - Gain skills in selected qualitative and quantitative research methods. - Develop, pursue, document, and report on an action research inquiry. - Present their findings to a broader audience.

-Foundations to Action Research:
+Foundations of Action Research: